salehyahyaa/Automated-Financial-Analytics-Engine/README.md

 COMING SOON

 ## License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License | See the LICENSE file for more details.

 ## Contact / Support